Property Damage Claims in Washington State

 Is the other driver’s insurance required to provide me with a rental car?

-If the other driver is at fault and your property damage claim is accepted by their insurance company, then you are entitled to “loss of use” funds to pay for the cost of a rental car.
+If the other driver is at fault, your property damage claim is accepted by their insurance company, and they have adequate coverage to pay for a rental vehicle, then you should be eligible to receive a rental car and/or funds to pay for the cost of a rental car.
 The rental car should be similar in value to the vehicle you were driving when the collision occurred.
 (If you were driving a brand new F-150 when the crash occurred, you should be provided with a replacement full-size truck with similar options.)

 Who is responsible for paying the towing and storage fees for my vehicle?